< All Posts

 Nearest Neighborhood

-With the nearest neighborhood method, the algorithm begins with a single starting point and then moves to the next closest delivery point, then the next closest, and so on, on the map.
+With the nearest neighborhood method, the algorithm begins with a single starting point.
+Then it moves to the next closest delivery point, then the next closest, and so on, on the map.

-While this approach might seem like a good idea from a mapping perspective, it doesn’t consider outside factors and can often take much longer than an optimal route.
+Yes, this approach might seem like a good idea from a mapping perspective.
+But it doesn’t consider outside factors and can often take much longer than an optimal route.

 How AI & Route Optimization Software Solve TSP for Businesses

-A modern tracking system, like Cigo Tracker, will offer myriad features that go well beyond route optimization, which is only one tool in a large toolkit.
+A modern tracking system, like Cigo Tracker, will offer myriad features that go well beyond a route optimization algorithm, which is only one tool in a large toolkit.

 Typically, modern tracking systems utilize AI to find optimal routes, allow warehouse managers to communicate with drivers, track packages in real-time, and provide analytics and insights.